Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 - Business visa or Startup visa applications

-Authorities would need the applicant to submit latest financial documents to ascertain not just large balances in your account but to confirm that:
+Authorities would need the applicant to submit the latest financial documents to ascertain not just large balances in your account, but to confirm that:

 - Funds are readily accessible (liquid)